espocrm/documentation/docs/extensions/google-integration/contacts.md

 ![Push to Google](../../_static/images/extensions/google-integration/push-to-google.png)

-After that you can find your contacts in Google.
+After that, you can find your contacts in Google.